 - 1 cup onion (chopped)

 - 1/2 cup plain unsweetened plain almond milk (or soymilk)

 - 3/4 cup panko breadcrumbs

 NOTE: Be sure to let the meat "rest" before cutting into it.
-As little as 5 to 10 minutes will allow the excess liquid to drain and settle.
-The result is a more firm meatloaf that will remain moist throughout and give you a nice clean cut once you begin cutting into your meatloaf.
+As little as 5-10 minutes will allow the excess liquid to drain and settle.
+The result is a firmer meatloaf that will remain moist throughout and give you a nice clean cut once you begin cutting into your meatloaf.